Nandakishor2107/JKFLIPFLOP-USING-IF-ELSE/README.md

 **THEORY**

+The JK Flip-Flop is a sequential circuit that eliminates the ambiguity present in an SR flip-flop when both inputs are high (S = R = 1).
+It has two inputs, J and K, along with a clock signal.

+Inputs: J (Set), K (Reset), Clock (CLK)
+Output: Q (Present State), Q' (Complement)

 **JK Flip-Flop**

 JK flip-flop is the modified version of SR flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of JK flip-flop is shown in the following figure.